DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 be traveling abroad at least twice a week and said that the reason he was still based in Amsterdam was because it was ‘conveniently located for world travel’.
-Although he certainly holds the credits to this success, having an inexpensive studio space on a floor which he shared with friends certainly helped.
+Although he certainly holds the credits to this success, having an inexpensive studio space on a floor which he shared with friends did help.

 Another success the building helped nurture is the artistic collective Pips:lab.
 Although the group had existed eight years prior to the